Jonathan Bernier: Toronto Maple Leafs

+In December 2014, Bernier drew media attention when he mistakenly described former South African president and anti-apartheid leader Nelson Mandela as "one of the most known athletes in the world" while attending a charity event commemorating Mandela in Toronto.
+Bernier later apologized, stating he was embarrassed by the error and had meant to praise Mandela's humanitarian contributions.

 Anaheim Ducks

 With one year remaining on his contract, Bernier was traded by the Maple Leafs to the Anaheim Ducks in exchange for a conditional pick in the 2017 NHL Entry Draft on July 8, 2016 (the conditions were not met).
 Reunited with Ducks head coach Randy Carlyle, who had been Bernier's coach in the early part of his time with the Maple Leafs, he assumed the backup goaltender duties behind John Gibson for the 2016–17 season.
-Bernier made his Ducks debut in a 3-2 defeat to the reigning champions, the Pittsburgh Penguins, on October 15, 2016.
-He collected his first win with the Ducks in a 4-1 result over the Calgary Flames on November 6, 2016.
+Bernier made his Ducks debut in a 3–2 defeat to the reigning champions, the Pittsburgh Penguins, on October 15, 2016.
+He collected his first win with the Ducks in a 4–1 result over the Calgary Flames on November 6, 2016.

-Bernier deputised as the starting goaltender in the final stages of the regular season, when Gibson was injured.
-He continued as the starter into the playoffs.
-Bernier then went 13 straight games without a regulation loss.
+Bernier filled in for an injured Gibson as the starting goaltender in the final stages of the regular season.
+Bernier went 13 straight games without a regulation loss during the regular season.
 He finished the regular season having played in 39 games, winning 21 of them.
-Gibson returned to the starter role in time for the playoffs.
-Bernier made his first playoff appearance for the Ducks in the third game against the Calgary Flames, when he replaced Gibson mid-game in 5-4 comeback victory.
-His next appearance was in the conference finals, when Gibson was injured in 3-1 defeat to the Nashville Predators on May 20, 2017.
-Bernier made his first career playoff start in the following Game 6, but allowed 4 goals in 16 shots as the Ducks were eliminated on May 22, 2017.
+He recorded two shutouts in this during the season, shutting out the Arizona Coyotes on January 14 and the Chicago Blackhawks on March 9.
+Gibson returned to the starting role in time for the playoffs.
+Bernier made his first playoff appearance for the Ducks in the third game against the Calgary Flames, when he replaced Gibson mid-game in 5–4 comeback victory.
+His next appearance in the playoffs was in the Western Conference Finals, when Gibson was injured in 3–1 defeat to the Nashville Predators on May 20, 2017.
+Bernier made his first career playoff start the following game in Game 6, but allowed 4 goals in 16 shots as the Ducks were eliminated on May 22, 2017.